 Here is the deal:

 One stream for the delivery of all SDR and HDR content equals more efficient use of network resources, eliminating the need for costly infrastructure upgrades.

 What this means:

-HDR solution automatically up-converts intermixed SDR content, such as advertising, so viewers can enjoy a consistent, uninterrupted HDR experience.
+HDR solution automatically up-converts intermixed SDR content, such as advertising, so that viewers can enjoy a consistent, uninterrupted HDR experience.

 It other words.

-This is where the upconversion from SDR to HDR occurs.
+These are where the upconversion from SDR to HDR occurs.